survivejs/site/posts/32-survivejs200-rc2.md

 ### Experimenting with Webpack

 I experimented with a higher level format for configuring Webpack.
-You can see my work in the form of [.webpackrc](https://github.com/survivejs/react-component-boilerplate/blob/webpackrc/.webpackrc).
+You can see my work in the form of [webpack-presets](https://www.npmjs.com/package/webpack-presets).
 There's a little parser that converts the JSON format into the one we all are more or less familiar with.

 I am not the only one who is looking into this problem.
 Jason Quense developed a prototype known as [webpack-config-utils](https://github.com/jquense/webpack-config-utils).
 The idea is to provide a DSL that hides some problems of the current format.
 Most importantly it's able to give us good errors.

 A user known as @scriptjs has led an effort to push Webpack into a Babel style monorepo.
-There's an [early specification](https://github.com/webpack-lab/webpack/wiki/Presets).
+There was an early specification that has since been removed.
 The approach is quite close to *.webpackrc* and we've been collaborating on it.

 Tobias Koppers, the author of Webpack, has prepared a specification known as [Concord](https://github.com/webpack/concord).
 It's yet another way to solve these issues.
 Especially the mimetype, loader mapping is highly interesting.